callumbarltrop/TAILS/README.md

 <img src="ExamplePlots/distance_metric_comparison.png" style="max-width: 80%; height: auto;">

 Finally, the code can also be ran in parallel.
 This will significantly speed up computation.
 Furthermore, this is very straightforward to implement, as we demonstrate below.
-Please note that the number of 'cores' must be less than the number of cores available on your workstation; entre detectCores() to the command line to check this.
+Please note that the number of 'cores' must be less than the number of cores available on your workstation; enter detectCores() to the command line to check this.

 ```r
 # Threshold select algorithm in parallel